 What is pH?

 pH is an index to measure the acidity or alkalinity of the body.
-A pH value more than 7 is considered alkaline, while less than 7 is considered acidic.
+A pH value more than 7 is considered alkaline, while a value of less than 7 is considered acidic.
 Water has a pH of 7 and is considered neutral.

 The ideal pH levels required for optimal functioning of the body is between 7.3 and 7.4.
 Any imbalance in this level creates problems in the body.